Quality Overseas Dental Treatment & Holidays

-We offer a range of cheap overseas dental treatments and procedures that are not only affordable but also professional, safe and of an international standard.
-We have hundreds of extremely happy overseas dental treatment My Body & Spirit travelers as well as 35+ years experience in the tourism industry.
+At My Body & Spirit, we offer a range of quality overseas dental treatment and holiday combinations that are not only affordable but also professional, safe and of an international standard.
+We have hundreds of extremely happy overseas dental treatment My Body & Spirit travellers as well as 35+ years experience in the tourism industry.

-Bridges are permanently fixed in your mouth so you cannot take it out of your mouth.
-Placing crown or bridge is very reliable to solve severe dental problems to permanently restore the missing tooth/teeth, functional and aesthetic appearance.
+Bridges are permanently fixed in your mouth making them non-slip and non-removable.
+Having a crown or bridge fitted is very reliable in solving severe dental problems to permanently restore the missing tooth or teeth’s functional and aesthetic appearance.

-We use porcelain crowns and bridges that closely blend into the surrounding natural teeth.
+For this process, porcelain is used to closely blend crowns and bridges in with the surrounding natural teeth.

 Duration: 1-2 weeks

 If you are missing any teeth and want to maintain good oral hygiene practices, a bridge may be suitable.
 A bridge is the most common choice to fill the space in your mouth left by missing teeth.
 Your dentist can offer a quality overseas dental treatment consisting of 3, 4 or 5 unit bridge depending on how many teeth are missing.

 Open tooth spaces can cause the surrounding teeth to grow out of position and can cause teeth and gums to become more susceptible to tooth decay and gum disease.
 Fixed dental bridges correct an altered bite, improve your chewing ability and speech.
 It also protects your appearance by preventing the collapse of your facial features that can cause premature wrinkles and age lines.